lapptomi/ProgrammingForum/documentation/user-guide.md

 After clicking the button, a new post should be created and you will be redirected to the home page, where the post just created can be seen.

 ## Liking a post
 You can like a post by clicking the <b>thumb icon</b> on a post.
-User can like a same post only once.
+User can like the same post only once.

 <b>Note.
 You cannot like posts if you are not signed in to the application</b>

 ## Liking a comment
 You can like a comment by opening a post and clicking the <b>heart icon</b> on a comment.
-User can like a same comment only once.
+User can like the same comment only once.

 <b>Note.
 You cannot like comments if you are not signed in to the application</b>